-There is significant value in providing an online resource library within any website.
-From improving customer service, to conversion (sales), to SEO (Search Engine Optimization), and more, the value of an online resource library is immeasurable and priceless; often regardless of the company's industry or focus.
+There is significant value to providing an online resource library; including improving customer service, conversion (sales), SEO (Search Engine Optimization), and more.
+Regardless of industry or focus, the value of an online resource library is immeasurable and priceless.

-Building an Online Resource Library section for a company's website can seem tedious and time consuming; when handled in a phased, long-term approach, it's actually quite easy.
+Building an Online Resource Library for a company's website can be tedious and time consuming.
+However, when handled in a phased, long-term approach, it's easier and less stressful to accomplish.

 Depending on the business and industry, website resources can range from such topics as: